 Here’s an example of one of Omnisend’s forms:

 While the opt-in form is important, it is nonetheless still quite passive.
-You are hoping that your visitors will sign up to your newsletters by their own will.
+You are hoping that your visitors will sign up for your newsletters by their own will.

 Furthermore, you can’t really gauge whether they’re already interested in your brand.
 Instead, you should be using a popup form.

 Popup forms are dynamic in nature.
 You can set them to pop up at certain times or for certain events and they are a great way to deliver lead magnets for lead generation.

 For example, in our signup forms, there are options to show the popup after a certain amount of seconds, after the user visits a certain amount of pages, after a certain percentage scrolled, or when the user is getting ready to leave (exit-intent).

-You can play around with these options, but when you get it right, you can help increase sign ups and let you build an email list.
+You can play around with these options and when you get it right, the signup rate will increase significantly.

 The most common incentive is to offer a discount, sale or free shipping for a limited time.

 But don’t offer “free updates”.
 No one really cares about free updates, it might even seem spammy.